 What I want you to see is that when Christ saved Paul, that his view of himself completely changed.
 He no longer had confidence in the flesh; that is, his own way of looking at himself and other people.
 He became humble and self-effacing.
-He says in verse 7 - "But what things were gain to me, these I have counted loss for Christ."
+He says in verses 7-9 - "But what things were gain to me, these I have counted loss for Christ."
 "Yet indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ and be found in Him, not having my own righteousness which is from the law, but that which is through faith in Christ."

 Paul was seeing things correctly now.
-The object was not think of himself in a self-righteous, self-confident way; that everything I think about myself and what I am doing is right because I have compared myself with the law, and I do not find anything against myself.

-Before he was saved he could only think that he was doing many right and righteous things, when, if he only knew, he was actually falling far short of God's glory.
-It was all self-centered.
+The object was not to think of himself in a self-righteous, self-confident way; that everything he thought about himself, and what he was doing, was right because he had compared himself with the law, and he did not find anything against himself.
+Before he was saved he could only think that he was doing many right and righteous things.
+If he only knew, he was actually falling far short of God's glory.
+Because, it was all self-centered.
 It had nothing to do with God's true evaluation of him.

 But when he was converted, Christ became everything to him.
 The things that were gain to him, these he counted as loss for Christ.
 And indeed, he says, he counted all things loss for the excellence of the knowledge of Christ Jesus his Lord.
-He was willing to suffer the loss of all things, and he actually did suffer the loss of all things related to seeing himself as someone great; someone who was always doing what was right according to the law.
-Now why does Paul relate all this to the Philippian believers and to us?
-It is because he wants us to take this same view of ourselves as he did, and see ourselves as less than the least of the saints.
+He was willing to suffer the loss of all things, and he actually did suffer the loss of all things related to seeing himself as someone great.
+He had thought that he was someone who was always doing what was right according to the law.
+Now why does Paul relate all this to the Philippian believers, and to us?
+It is because he wants us to take this same view of ourselves as he did.
+He wants us to have this humble view of ourselves.
+He would have us to see ourselves as less than the least of the saints.
 When you see yourself this way, you will stop comparing yourself with others and compare yourself only with Christ.